mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ## How do I use a Lookup Table?

 Once a lookup table is mapped, you can access if by simply clicking on the mapped property and it will expand the columns from the lookup table as if they are nested properties.
+Lookup table property names are derive from the header (1st row) in the CSV file; these labels cannot be renamed (i.e. using a Lexicon Display Name) within the Mixpanel UI.

 ![image](/lookup-table-properties.png "Lookup Tables Properties")